Intercontinental 3D Solutions

 This year we are presenting VVD Volumetric Visualization Device, an original patent pending solution, to create three-dimensional projections of any 3D model.
 The device is portable and affordable, as in our style, and allows an unlimited number of people to visualize a 3D model from any point of view.

 The idea was born from our need to double check 3D models before going for 3D printing.
-In fact, a 3D model watching a flat bi-dimensional screen where depth feeling is created with visual effects and sometimes we do not get a real idea of our model real size and proportions, until we produce it.
+In fact, we normally watch a 3D model on a flat bi-dimensional screen where depth feeling is created with visual effects, and sometimes we do not get a real idea of our model real size and proportions, until we produce it.
 If our assumptions were wrong, we could have just wasted time and money.
 We wanted a device which enables us to visualize the 3D model exactly as it is, before producing it.